Lytham Lifeboat Station

-Lytham Lifeboat Station is a 'former' lifeboat station, (by virtue of its merger), located in the Fylde coast town of Lytham, Lancashire.
+Lytham Lifeboat Station is a former lifeboat station (by virtue of its merger), located in the Fylde coast town of Lytham, Lancashire.

-A lifeboat was first stationed here by the Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS) in 1851.
+A lifeboat was first stationed at Lytham by the Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS) in 1851.
 Management of the station was passed to the Royal National Lifeboat Institution (RNLI) on 7 December 1854.

 In 1931, the Lytham station merged with the RNLI branch, becoming Lytham St Annes Lifeboat Station, which continues to this day.

 History

-In 1851, Mr John Hayes of Lytham wrote to the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1851, requesting that a lifeboat be placed at Lytham.
-The Institution had been going through lean times, especially since the loss of its driving force and founder in 1847, Sir William Hillary, Bt, and requested that local funding make up half the cost of the boat.
+In 1851, Mr John Hayes of Lytham wrote to the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS), requesting that a lifeboat be placed at Lytham.
+The Institution had been going through lean times, especially since the loss of its driving force and founder, Sir William Hillary, Bt, in 1847, and requested that local funding make up half the cost of the boat.
 Having raised £200, the SFMRBS then stepped forward, and offered to fund a boat for the amount already raised.
 Concerned at the decline of the RNIPLS, they were wanting to start their own lifeboat stations.

 An agreement was made, and a 28-foot 8-oar lifeboat was constructed by James Beeching, using a design which had won the prize of £100 for a self-righting lifeboat, in a competition set by the Duke of Northumberland, now the president of the RNIPLS.
 Land and a boathouse were provided by local landowner John Talbot Clifton of Lytham Hall.
 The lifeboat arrived in December 1851, and was named The Clifton.

-Less than one year later, disaster struck Lytham Lifeboat.
-Capsized on exercise on 1 October 1852, 8 men were lost.
-The lifeboat didn't self-right.
+Less than a year later, disaster struck Lytham Lifeboat.
+It capsized on exercise on 1 October 1852, and eight men were lost; the lifeboat didn't self-right.
 Afterwards it was discovered that doors had been cut into the airtight boxes for storage, and that the water ballast tanks had not been plugged, allowing the water to escape, thus cancelling any self-righting capability.
 None of the crew were wearing lifejackets.
-In a twist of fate, the two survivors, James Parkinson and Richard Gillett, would be drowned in a separate incident in 1863.
+In a twist of fate, the two survivors, James Parkinson and Richard Gillett, were drowned in a separate incident on 18 October 1863.

 In 1854, under the guidance of the Duke of Northumberland, the RNIPLS was in a better financial position.
-On 5 October 1854, the RNIPLS became the Royal National Lifeboat Institution, and on 7 December, the SFMRBS handed over the management of all their stations, including Lytham, to the RNLI.
-This would allow the SFMRBS to concentrate of the welfare of those people rescued.
+On 5 October 1854, the RNIPLS became the Royal National Lifeboat Institution.